Ekanosetale/Customer-Segmentation-And-Credit-Risk-Analysis-for-Tawny-Bank/README.md

 CARDS DATA SCHEMA

-id (Primary Key)	 Unique identifier for each credit card.
+id (Primary Key) -----Unique identifier for each credit card.

 client_id (Foreign Key to users_data.id)	 Identifier linking the card to its owner in the users_data table.